Yet another great question from a client I deliberated long and hard on before answering.

 The Marc Anthony quote “if you do what you love, you’ll never work a day in your life” comes to mind.

-I find it very interesting that by the age of seven, most children know what they want to be when they grow up, yet by the age of 22, most young adults just want a decent job that pays the bills and gives them some pocket money.
+I find it very interesting that by the age of seven, most children know what they want to be when they grow up, yet by the age of 22, most young adults just want to get a decent job that pays the bills and gives them some pocket money.
 What happens in that 15-year gap that causes us to give up on our dreams and passions?

 Often times, it is because we are bombarded with external influences (from our parents, family, school, friends, media, etc.) with expectations of who we should be.
 Our passions get diminished into whimsical thoughts of “wouldn’t it be great if I could do what I love and get paid well for it?”